 It's important to recognise that Stage IV melanoma can take many forms.
 You may have a single metastasis (one site), or you may have metastases in many parts of your body.
-The extent of the disease affects what treatments are considered.
-So understanding the extent of the disease is important.
+Understanding the extent of the disease is important because it can affect what treatments are considered.